rm511130/PCF4CAS/README.md

 ![](./images/AppsMan.png)

 **Let's recap:** In Lab-4 you saw two PCF/PAS GUIs; Apps Manager for Developers, and Ops Manager for Operators.
-Apps Manager is a containerized App running on PCF/PAS; it's rich in functionality and easy to navigate.
-Ops Manager allows operators to install, update and upgrade PAS services at any point in time during normal work-hours, without asking Developers to stop their activities.
+Apps Manager gives you easy access to events, services, routes, tasks, logs, traces, threads, settings, (auto)scaling, metrics, life-cyle management and health-management.
+Incidently, Apps Manager is a containerized App running on PCF/PAS.
+Ops Manager allows operators to install, update, upgrade and monitor PAS services at any point in time during normal work-hours, without asking Developers to stop their activities.
 You also saw PivNet - the source of all software releases, patches and updates.

 Congratulations, if you accessed Apps Manager successfully, you have completed Lab #4.
 Leave your Apps Manager browser window open because we will come back to it again.